Orlando Therapist Guides You in Choosing Your Word of the Year

 That is why I prefer intentions rather than resolutions when it comes to gearing up for a new year.

 In my opinion, there is so much more hope and inspiration in establishing intentions rather than resolutions.
-The word resolution has a staunchly rigid feel to it while the word intention has flexibility and room to breathe.
+The word resolution has a staunchly rigid feel to it, while the word intention has flexibility and room to breathe.

 Rather than listing off all the things you wish you could commit to this year, digging a bit deeper and determining your values can be more effective in driving healthy behavior.
+Exploring your high and low moments can allow you to understand areas where you have grown and persevered, and areas in your life where you need to grow.

-As therapy group practice owner, I facilitate intention setting in our weekly staff meetings.
+As a therapy group practice owner, I facilitate intention setting in our weekly staff meetings.
 For our year-end meeting, I decided to dig a little deeper and help our staff determine their word (or words) of the year.

 During our end-of-the-year meeting, I walked everyone through a practice that allowed them to determine their word of the year.
 The intention behind this practice is to live a values-based life where your own individual values will drive how you make decisions and how to turn difficult experiences into learning opportunities.